ilyoukim/indico_payment_eximbay/README.md

 This plugin provides a payment option for Indico's payment module using the Eximbay API.

-When used, the user will be sent to Saferpay to make the payment, and afterwards they are automatically sent back to Indico.
+When used, the user will be sent to Eximbay to make the payment, and afterwards they are automatically sent back to Indico.

 ## Changelog